Political positions of Hillary Clinton: Anti-terrorism and domestic surveillance

 Clinton voted for the USA PATRIOT Act in October 2001 when it was first enacted.
 In December 2005, when a political battle ensued over its renewal, Clinton supported a general filibuster against it, on the grounds that the renewal legislation did not appropriate enough money to New York for anti-terrorism efforts.
 During the renewal debate she expressed some concerns with it regarding civil liberties.
-She then voted in favor of a compromise renewed act in March 2006 that passed by an 89–10 margin.
+She then voted in favor of a compromise renewed act in March 2006 that passed.

 Regarding the December 2005 NSA warrantless surveillance controversy, Clinton stated that she was "troubled" by President Bush's 2002 actions.
 In a statement, she said: "The balance between the urgent goal of combating terrorism and the safeguarding of our most fundamental constitutional freedoms is not always an easy one to draw.
 However, they are not incompatible, and unbridled and unchecked executive power is not the answer."

 Following the 2016 mass shooting at Pulse, a gay nightclub in Orlando, Clinton called for creating more "integrated intelligence use" among local, state and national law enforcement; "strengthening communication" with other countries; and working with Silicon Valley to "prevent online radicalization."